Jahia/html-filtering/README.md

 The system tries to find a policy in the order listed above.
 If a site-specific configuration exists, it will be used.
 If not, the global custom configuration applies.
 If neither exists, the system falls back to the global default built-in configuration.

 **Note**: The global default configuration should not be modified as module updates would replace it.

+Full documentation for the module can be found in [this Jahia Academy page](https://academy.jahia.com/documentation/jahia-cms/jahia-8-2/developer/security/html-filtering).